Military Members, Veterans, and Family

 The VA Approved Clock Hours and Rate of Pursuit Breakdown attachment below outlines the expected enrollment period for each rate of pursuit.
 The list also outlines the required weekly hours needed to qualify for Basic Housing Allowance (BAH) for Chapter 33 Post 9/11 benefit students.
 VA benefit students are required by the VA to make weekly progress in their programs.
 Please review the attached Satisfactory Academic Progress and Standard of Attendance policy agreement prior to registering:

 Please note that for students using VA benefits, there are two completely separate timeframe calculations that occur when it comes to the VA benefit completion rate of pursuit and online program access.
-It is important that you understand the differences between these two calculations prior to registering – please let us know if you have any questions.
+It is important that you understand the differences between these two calculations prior to registering – please let us know if you have any questions regarding the descriptions of the timeframe calculations listed below.

 Online Program Access